 Also, yoga schools and studios require their teachers to have a minimum education and certification before being hired.
 Some may offer higher salaries to those with advanced degrees or certifications.
 This is, however, for those seeking employment in an established yoga studio.

-A recognized certification from a reputable organization can help increase a teacher's credibility and marketability, leading to more opportunities for higher-paying gigs.
+A certified yoga instructor from a reputable organization can help increase a teacher's credibility and marketability, leading to more opportunities for a higher-paying salary.

 Experience can greatly affect a yoga teacher's salary.
 With more experience, yoga teachers may be able to command a higher rate for their classes or private sessions as they have honed their skills and developed a reputation in the industry.
 Zippia reports that experienced instructors on the senior level grade earn an average of $54,000 per annum, while instructors on the opposite end earn an average yoga salary of $33,000.